Dhehdhyd/Booking-App/README.md

  - importance

  1 - It is easy for the traveler to book the trips that suits him.

  2 - View all available trips for the current date.

  - Application main pages

  1 - Homepage contains( available trips at the current date , Fields to enter the trip data you are looking for).

-2 - Create an account page cotains(Fields to enter the data needed to complete the account creation process).
+ 2 - Create an account page contains(Fields to enter the data needed to complete the account creation process).

  3 - Another traveler’s account page cotains(Fields to enter the data needed to complete the account creation process).

  4 - Trip booking page , booking confirmation and payment type.

  5 - Edit account information if desired.

 _ How to use the app

 link video